-A pilot study to investigate the utility of nuclear DNA markers (microsatellites) for studies on stock identity was presented to the 1999 SC meeting (Abe et al., 1999).
-Subsequently microsatellite analysis has been conducted as routine.
-Currently all samples taken by JARPA have been examined with a set of six microsatellites (Pastene et al., 2005).
+Studies on stock identity in JARPA based on nuclear DNA markers (microsatellites) started in 1998 and preliminary results were presented to the 1999 SC meeting (Abe et al., 1999).
+Currently all samples taken by JARPA have been examined with a set of six microsatellites (Pastene et al., 2005; 2006).